 After one of the most controversial UEFA Champions League draws in the competition’s history, we’ve learned the last-16 opponents at the second time of asking.

 Let’s have a quick look at the Champions League round of 16 pairings.
-If you are looking to bet on any of the games, make sure you understand the value of sure bets and hedge your efforts when betting on the Champions League.
+If you are looking to bet on any of the games, make sure you understand the value of bets and hedge your efforts when betting on the Champions League.
 And of course, read our predictions below.

 Red Bull Salzburg vs Bayern Munich